 Mr. Collier joined Arbutus in June 2019 and serves as the Company’s President and Chief Executive Officer and Director.
 Mr. Collier has over 30 years of experience as a senior executive in the pharmaceutical industry and previously served as President and General Manager, North America at ViiV Healthcare.
 At ViiV he led the industry-leading launches of several new treatments for HIV.
 Prior to joining ViiV in 2009, Mr. Collier held multiple senior leadership roles at GlaxoSmithKline.
 Earlier in his career he led the launches of new treatments for herpes and bacterial infections.
 Mr. Collier received his BSc in Mathematics and Management Sciences from the University of Manchester Institute of Science & Technology, UK, and served on The President’s Advisory Council on HIV/AIDS from 2014 to 2017.

-Mr. Richard C. Henriques is currently a Senior Fellow at the University of Pennsylvania with a focus on impact investing.
-He formerly served as Chief Financial Officer for the Bill & Melinda Gates Foundation.
-In this role, Mr. Henriques was responsible for finance and accounting, financial planning and analysis, strategic planning, measurement and evaluation, program related investments and information technology.
-Mr. Henriques’ background includes more than 25 years working at Merck & Co., Inc. During this time, he served as Senior Vice President of Finance for Global Human Health, Vice President and Corporate Controller, and Principal Accounting Officer, among other roles.
-Mr. Henriques was responsible for the Corporate Controller’s Group, which provided direct financial support for Merck’s worldwide human health commercial operations.
-Mr. Henriques currently serves as a member of the Board of Directors for The Franklin Institute, the Pennsylvania State Chapter of The Nature Conservancy and Episcopal Community Services (a Philadelphia based social services organization).
-He also recently joined the board of Nativis, a Seattle bases bio-electronics company.
+Mr. Richard Henriques joined Arbutus’s board of directors in December 2014.
+Mr. Henriques is currently a Senior Fellow at the University of Pennsylvania with a focus on impact investing.
+He formerly served as Chief Financial Officer for the Bill & Melinda Gates Foundation with responsibility for finance and accounting, financial planning and analysis, strategic planning, measurement and evaluation, program related investments and information technology.
+Mr. Henriques’ background includes more than 25 years working at Merck & Co., Inc. during which time, he served as Senior Vice President of Finance for Global Human Health, Vice President and Corporate Controller, and Principal Accounting Officer, among other financial management roles.
+Mr. Henriques currently serves as a board member for EMulate Therapeutics, a privately held Seattle based bio-electronics company and Cabaletta Bio, a Philadelphia based biotechnology company focused on B cell-mediated autoimmune diseases.
+He is also a member of the board of directors for The Franklin Institute, the Pennsylvania State Chapter of The Nature Conservancy and Episcopal Community Services (a Philadelphia based social services organization).
 He holds a B.A. in Oriental Studies from the University of Pennsylvania and an M.B.A. with a concentration in Finance from The Wharton School.

-Keith Manchester serves as a Managing Director and Head of Life Sciences for QVT Financial LP, an investment firm, where he has been employed since 2005, and focuses on investments in both publicly traded and privately owned life sciences companies.
-Dr. Manchester also serves as a director of Myovant Sciences Ltd. and of Roivant Sciences Ltd. and Roivant Sciences, Inc. Prior to joining QVT, Dr. Manchester was Vice-President of Business Development from 2002 to 2004 and Director of Business Development from 2000 to 2002 at Applied Molecular Evolution, Inc., a biotechnology company.
+Dr. Manchester has served as a director since March 2015.
+Dr. Manchester is a partner and the Head of Life Sciences for QVT Financial LP, an investment firm, where he has been employed since 2005, and focuses on investments in both publicly traded and privately owned life sciences companies.
+Dr. Manchester also serves as a director of Roivant Sciences Ltd. and Roivant Sciences, Inc. and sits on the Supervisory Board of Medigene AG.
+Prior to joining QVT, Dr. Manchester was Vice-President of Business Development from 2002 to 2004 and Director of Business Development from 2000 to 2002 at Applied Molecular Evolution, Inc., a biotechnology company.
 From 1999 to 2000, Dr. Manchester was an associate at Vestar Capital Partners, a private equity firm.
 From 1997 to 1999, Dr. Manchester was an investment banker in the healthcare group at Goldman, Sachs & Co.
 Dr. Manchester received his A.B. degree from Harvard College and his M.D. degree from Harvard Medical School.

-Mr. Meyers has served as a Senior Advisor to Gilead Sciences since his retirement from Gilead in February 2018.
+Mr. Meyers joined the Arbutus board of directors in October 2018.
+He also serves as a Board Member for CytomX Therapeutics and Sangamo Therapeutics.
+Mr. Meyers has served as a Senior Advisor to Gilead Sciences since his retirement from Gilead Sciences in February 2018.
 In his 22 years at Gilead, Mr. Meyers was one of a relatively small group of executives who were instrumental in transitioning the company from an innovative start-up to one of the most successful biopharmaceutical organizations in the world.
-Prior to his advisory role, Mr. Meyers served as Gilead’s Executive Vice President of Worldwide Commercial Operations, responsible for all commercial activities including pricing and market access.
+Prior to his advisory role, Mr. Meyers served as Gilead’s Executive Vice President of Worldwide Commercial Operations (Chief Commercial Officer), responsible for all commercial activities including pricing and market access.
 Mr. Meyers also led some of the most important and successful product launches in the history of the biopharmaceutical industry, most notably in the therapeutic areas of HCV and HIV.
 Prior to Gilead, Mr. Meyers served in roles of increasing responsibility at both Zeneca Pharmaceuticals and Astra U.S.A.
 He received his Bachelor’s degree in Economics from Boston College.